 The basement community center where 12 Baskets operates always strives to be bright and welcoming.
 Today, bunches of balloons, crepe paper bells, and fresh flowers turned the space festive.
 The crowd gathered there turned it into something sacred.

-Among them was Al, a dark-skinned man with bloodshot eyes who usually came in in athletic clothes, looking dapper in a black suit.
+Among them was Al, a dark-skinned man with bloodshot eyes who usually wore athletic clothes, looking dapper in a black suit.
 There was Laura, a youthful grandmother and earth mother who got all around town on her bicycle and always entered the café barefoot.
 There was the family with the endlessly-patient toothless mother who homeschools her three children: kids full of friendly smiles even before they got their new dog, a tiny soft black thing they can hold in their arms.
 Dave, who’s been with the organization from the beginning, leads “Poverty Walks” for folks to better understand economic insecurity in the Asheville area.
 And Anne, who volunteers at the café three days a week – not including all the food pickups and laundry and extra dishwashing – who had donned a pretty navy dress and a bright scarf and baked a three-layer, pink-flowered cake for all comers. (“Mom, I think that sparkly heart on top of the cake is also a headband,” my daughter whispered conspiratorially, awed by the ingenuity.)

 A man with a strawberry-blond beard, an old-fashioned fedora, and a thick, gnarled walking stick videoed on his phone, chuckling when a little black baby clapped from her stroller.
 Next to me, a beautiful, spritely young woman with high cheekbones and willowy frame had been talking to herself, earnestly, in serious conversation with an unseen partner.
 Rearranging her purple patterned scarf alternately over her head and shoulders, she quieted for the ceremony.